Truman Washington Dailey: Early life

 He was born on October 19, 1898, on the Otoe-Missouria reservation in Oklahoma Territory.
 His father, George Washington Dailey, was a member of the Eagle Clan of the Missouria and belonged to a traditionalist group within the combined Otoe-Missouria tribe called the "Coyote Band."
 As a result, Truman Dailey was well-versed in the traditional lore of his people.
 Dailey attended Oklahoma A&M College until 1922.
 While at Oklahoma A&M, Dailey performed in the college band and was made a member of Kappa Kappa Psi band fraternity.
 In 1928, he married Lavina Koshiway, daughter of Jonathan Koshiway, who was one of the founders of the Native American Church.
 By 1938, Truman and Lavina were conducting their own church services, where he was considered a Road Man (ceremonial leader).
 During the next decade Dailey served in administrative offices in the Native American Church of Oklahoma and the newly formed Native American Church of the United States.

+He was first elected Secretary/Treasurer of the Native American Church of Oklahoma in 1939, and became Secretary of the Native American Church of the United States when it was officially formed in 1944.

+He also served on the Otoe-Missouria tribal Business Committee as Secretary from 1943 until 1959 when he and his wife decided to sell their farm in Oklahoma and move to California.